 - Hear from an experienced bird watcher

-1. Start bird watching from anywhere
+1. Start birdwatching from anywhere

 It also doesn’t matter whether you live in the quiet countryside or in a busy city, as they’ll still be plenty of bird wildlife around to keep you occupied.

 Because life is so busy, many of us see birds roaming or flying around, and never really think about what they’re up to.
 Or sometimes we might not notice them at all.

-For example, shore larks prefer sandy beaches, sparrows prefer thickets and woodpeckers prefer trees.
+For example, shore larks prefer sandy beaches, sparrows prefer thickets, and woodpeckers prefer trees.
 The RSPB has published some useful information on different habitats, and who you can expect to find there.

 2. Get an idea about the sort of birds you’re likely to see